harmonize-tools/socio4health/README.md

   Package socio4health is an extraction, transformation, loading (ETL) and AI-assisted query and visualization (AI QV) tool designed to simplify the intricate process of collecting and merging data from multiple sources focusing in sociodemografic and census datasets from Colombia, Brasil and Peru, into a unified relational database structure and visualize or querying it using natural language.
 </p>

+- Seamlessly retrieve data from online data sources through web scraping, as well as from local files.
+- Support for various data formats, including .csv, .xlsx, .xls, .txt, .sav, and compressed files, ensuring versatility in sourcing information.
+- Consolidating extracted data into pandas DataFrame.
+- Consolidating transformed data into a cohesive relational database.
+- Conduct precise queries and apply transformations to meet specific criteria.
+- Using natural language input to query data (Answers from values to subsets)
+- Using natural language input to create simple visualizations of data

 ## Dependencies